Mathematics and Statistics Department (MTH/STAT)

 Field Experience I in Mathematics Education

 This course is the first field experience in a school environment.
-Candidates will plan and teach lessons within the designated grade range of 4-12.
-Candidates will be introduced to classroom management and conflict resolution.
-A multi-day, consistent schedule in the middle or high school field experience classroom will be established by the course instructor in consultation with the teacher candidate and cooperating teacher.
+Candidates plan and teach lessons within the designated grade range of 4-12.
+Candidates are introduced to classroom management and conflict resolution.
+A multi-day, consistent schedule in the middle or high school field experience classroom is established by the course instructor in consultation with the teacher candidate and cooperating teacher.
 Prerequisite: EDS 203, EDS 206; concurrent enrollment in MTH 451 or MTH 452; admission to teacher education.
 Consent of instructor.
 Offered Fall, Spring.

 MTH 455 Cr.2